edvisor-io/web-client-e2e/README.md

 tests for one application, and corresponds to the same named directory in the web-client repo.

+#### Naming

+Here you'll find naming patterns for the variables and prototypal methods we're using.

+We use prototypal methods to do actions on the page.
+Method names begins with a verb, followed by the element on the page, and lastly extra detail about the element.
+For example, a method for clicking on a button called 'Change' will be called 'clickButtonChange'.
+When there are more buttons called 'Change' on the same page, we'll add contextual detail to the end.
+If the button changes a student's pipeline, we'll call it 'clickButtonChangePipeline'.

+Initialize variables that correspond to elements on a page follow a similar pattern.

 ## What you need

 In addition to the web-client-e2e, you'll need other repos.